-The public ceremony and speech will occur on Monday, but there’s a private swearing-in ceremony in the White House on Sunday 20th January–the 20th being the date required by the Twentieth Amendment for the swearing-in.
+The public ceremony and speech will occur on Monday.
+But there’s a private swearing-in ceremony in the White House on Sunday 20th January.
+That’s because the Twentieth Amendment requires the 20th day of January as the date for the swearing-in.

 All but one of the ceremonies have taken place in Washington D.C.
 But the speeches have taken place at a number of locations beyond the Capitol building itself.
-Foul weather might mean the ceremony is held inside the Capitol building…but it’s got to be pretty cold or wet for that to happen.
+If the weather is foul then they might hold the ceremony inside the Capitol building.
+But they will only do that if the weather is extreme.

 There isn’t a requirement for an inauguration speech.
-Four Presidents have not given an inaugural address…they weren’t elected and became President after the death of the sitting President.
+Four Presidents have not given an inaugural address.
+That’s because no-one elected them.
+They only became President after the death of the sitting President.
 Gerald Ford, who became President following the resignation of President Nixon, didn’t give a speech as such, but did address the nation via a broadcast.

 That won’t happen on Monday.
-There will be a full-blooded speech with plenty of rhetorical flourish as the President aims to put this speech into the history books.
+President Obama should give a full-blooded speech with plenty of rhetorical flourish as he aims to put this speech into the history books.
 So the excitement, anticipation and criticism will continue to grow before the speech itself.

 The Principal Trainer at training business Time to Market.
 Based in Oxford, I run presentation and public speaking training courses, coaching sessions and seminars throughout the UK.
 Andrew Ivey on Google+